Mexican president says he would sell gasoline to Venezuela if asked

-MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday his country would sell gasoline to Venezuela, if asked to do so, for “humanitarian” reasons, despite a raft of U.S. sanctions imposed on the South American country.
+MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday his country would, for “humanitarian” reasons, sell gasoline to Venezuela if asked to do so, despite a raft of U.S. sanctions imposed on the South American country and its state-run oil company, PDVSA.

-Lopez Obrador added he has not received such a request from the Venezuelan government.
+Lopez Obrador added he had not received such a request from the Venezuelan government.

-The U.S. government is seeking to choke Venezuelan oil exports to starve the government of socialist President Nicolas Maduro of its main source of revenue.
-Existing sanctions have cut Venezuelan exports sharply, but Maduro has held on.
+The U.S. administration is seeking to choke Venezuelan oil exports to starve the government of socialist President Nicolas Maduro of its main source of revenue.
+Tightening sanctions have cut Venezuelan exports sharply, but Maduro has held on.

-As Venezuela suffers a severe gasoline shortage, Iran sent a flotilla of five tankers of fuel to the country in May, despite Washington’s criticism of the trade between the two nations.
+As Venezuela suffers a severe gasoline shortage, Iran sent a flotilla of five cargoes to the country from late May through early June, despite Washington’s criticism of the trade between the two nations, which are under sanctions.

 Nevertheless, Lopez Obrador said he would be willing to send gasoline to Venezuela under the right circumstances.